 If I suspect I have a sexually transmitted disease, should I contact Urology?

-No. You should see your primary care doctor, or one of the providers in one of the Essential Health Clinic locations.
+No. You should see your primary care doctor.
 The Infectious Disease department also treats this health problem.

 Do I need a referral from another doctor to be seen in Urology?

 No. Our receptionists will ask you questions about the nature of your concern so you will be seen by the doctor who specializes in that area.